States Reduce Inequality

 - Jan.
-7, 2015 – Rep. Jim Ward, a Wichita Democrat, introduces Kansas Working Families Pay Raise Act to set state’s minimum wage st $8.25 an hour on July 1, rising to $10.24 an hour in 2017.
-Bill is referred to committee.
+7, 2015 – Rep. Jim Ward, a Wichita Democrat, introduces Kansas Working Families Pay Raise Act to set the state’s minimum wage at $8.25 an hour on July 1, rising to $10.24 an hour in 2017.
+Bill is referred to a committee.
 No action taken.

 - State minimum wage matches federal minimum.

 - Jan.
-6, 2015 – Louisville Mayor Greg Fischer signs a scaled down version of a Metro Council minimum wage increase proposed last September.
-This action increases city’s minimum wage to $7.75 by July 1, 2015, to $8.25 by July 2016 and $9 by July 2017, and ties future increases to the Department of Labor’s Consumer Price Index for urban cities in the region.
+6, 2015 – Louisville Mayor Greg Fischer signs a scaled-down version of a Metro Council minimum wage increase proposed last September.
+This action increases the city’s minimum wage to $7.75 by July 1, 2015, to $8.25 by July 2016, and $9 by July 2017, and ties future increases to the Department of Labor’s Consumer Price Index for urban cities in the region.

-- June 8, 2015 – Gov. Steven L. Beshear signs executive order raising minimum wage for about 800 state employees to $10.10 an hour from current $7.25, effective July 1.
-Employees most likely to see biggest increases, governor’s office reports, are those working in veterans nursing homes, behavioral health facilities and state parks as well as employees of private companies working on state contracts.
+- June 8, 2015 – Gov. Steven L. Beshear signs executive order raising the minimum wage for about 800 state employees to $10.10 an hour from the current $7.25, effective July 1.
+Employees most likely to see the biggest increases, governor’s office reports, are those working in veterans nursing homes, behavioral health facilities, and state parks as well as employees of private companies working on state contracts.
 Overall, Kentucky has 32,827 state employees.

 - No state minimum wage law.

-- April 10, 2014 – House labor committee votes 10-6 against a measure to raise minimum wage in Louisiana from federal rate of $7.25 to $8.25 an hour and to permit local governments to set their own minimums.
+- April 10, 2014 – House labor committee voted 10-6 against a measure to raise the minimum wage in Louisiana from the federal rate of $7.25 to $8.25 an hour and to permit local governments to set their own minimums.